 The Senators (14-14-7) have lost three in a row and are 3-4-1 under coach Dave Cameron, who took over from Paul MacLean on Dec.
 8.

 The Red Wings (19-8-9) came back twice for their second victory in eight games (2-2-4).
 This was the fifth time in those eight games they went beyond regulation; they lost the previous four in the shootout.

 The Red Wings needed three seconds of a penalty to Senators defenseman Mark Borowiecki early in the third period to tie the game 2-2.

-The Red Wings had a chance to take the lead with Detroit defenseman Jonathan Ericsson in the box when Darren Helm stripped the puck from Ottawa's Erik Karlsson at the Senators blue line and broke in on Anderson.
+The Red Wings had a chance to take the lead with Detroit defenseman Jonathan Ericsson in the box when Darren Helm stripped the puck from Karlsson at the Senators blue line and broke in on Anderson.
 He got his left toe on Helm's backhand attempt.

 MacArthur, who said Monday, "I'm cold as a lake trout in the middle of February in Saskatchewan," scored his first goal since Nov.
 16 at 13:16 of the second period to put the Senators ahead 2-1.

 The Senators played a strong first period and led 1-0 on Mike Hoffman's 11th goal of the season, but the Red Wings tied the game with 14 seconds left.